Best P-90 Pickups for Intermediate 2026

 - • Price point positions them as a premium-priced option compared to some competitors.

-- • Hand-wound construction ensures exceptional consistency and detail.
+- • Hand-wound construction delivers exceptional clarity and nuanced harmonic complexity.

 Seymour Duncan STK-P1N Soapbar Neck Cream